 Marketers near and far are asking, what is Google Discover and how can I optimize for it?
 Google Discover optimization aligns itself with some similar SEO best practices, but it also runs counter to a number of them.
 So what is Google Discover?
-How can you optimize your site to win at Discover traffic?
+How can you optimize your site to claim some of that Discover traffic?

 About Google Discover

 Even when you aren’t searching, Google says you are.
 That probably feels a touch unsettling given the current data privacy environment stoking the flames of Congress, but we can get that all cleared up (not DOJ privacy investigations, rather, Google Discover).

 Google Discover is a Google content feed found on Android devices.
 It was originally called Google Feed.

 It supplies users with relevant content through an app.
 You notice the use of “content feed,” not “news feed,” to distinguish that the platform supports more than just trending news.
 That’s relevant because many people assume that Discover is just for news.
 Evergreen content is content that doesn’t need to be new, rather, it lives on as useful beyond the date it’s produced.

 Google Discover – The New Big Thing For Publishers?

 Many site owners curiously report mysterious googleapis.com referrals, that’s actually Google Discover traffic.
 Wait, this MIGHT be Discover traffic (more on that later).

 Maybe you think you are getting Google Discover traffic.
 Maybe you know you are.
 This might be the reason you searched for how to SEO for that platform.
 Because your googleapis.com referrals have you stymied, you’re now looking for a way to improve and evolve your site’s content accordingly.

 We can get to all of that, but first, let’s get to the brass tacks.